Washington County School District (Utah)

-Washington County School District is a school district headquartered in St. George, Utah, United States, with 34,771 students enrolled as of January 2021.
-The district serves students in Washington County.
+Washington County School District is a school district headquartered in St. George, Utah, United States, with 42,562 students enrolled as of May 2024, up from 34,771 students in January 2021.
+The district serves students in all of Washington County.

 The Washington County School District administrative office building, located at 121 West Tabernacle, St. George, was constructed in a style to fit in with the surrounding historic sandstone buildings.

 The district provides public education for students in kindergarten through twelfth grade in Washington County cities and towns, including St. George, Bloomington, Bloomington Hills, Winchester Hills, Dammeron Valley, Washington, Santa Clara, Ivins, Hurricane, La Verkin, Central, Veyo, Pine Valley, Leeds, Hildale, Springdale, and Toquerville, covering an area of over 2,400 square miles (over 6,200 square kilometers).

 The district also provides special education services for adults through Post High School.

 History

 Washington County School District was formed in June 1915 by the consolidation of nineteen separate school districts.